conrad-evans/chatApp/DESIGN.md

 # Chat application.

 This is plan for a chat application, that I have been putting off for sometime.
-But I think it'll will be a great way for me to get into learning websockets using the **socket.io** framework.
+But I think it'll will be a great way for me to get into learning web sockets using the **socket.io** framework.

 # Project Features.